UjjawalGusain/Social-Media-App-Backend/README.md

 - Setup the folder structure of the project
 - Connected the database with MERN(MongoDB is used)
 - Added error handling class and api response class
+- Added user model and video model with hooks and jwt